Ras Al Khaimah Investment Authority: Investments abroad

 RAKIA investments abroad include operations in Georgia, notably shares in Poti Sea Port (directly through RAKIA in the UAE), in the Sheraton Metechi Palace Hotel in the capital Tbilisi (through its subsidiary RAKIA Georgia LLC), and the Poti Port Free Industrial Zone (through the subsidiary RAKIA Georgia FIZ LLC).
 In both Georgian entities, 15 percent of RAKIA shares were alienated in 2011 to the UK based Manline Projects LLP owned by Georgian businessman Gela ("Zaza") Mikadze.
 RAKIA's Sheraton Metechi Palace Hotel in the capital Tbilisi was sold to an Iranian investor in December 2011 but payments for this transaction have not yet been completed as of July 2013.

 Lack of funding for a projected Real Madrid resort island in Ras Al Khaimah

-In June 2013, the highly advertised plans to build a 1 billion USD Real Madrid resort island in Ras Al Khaimah had to be cancelled due to the lack of funding.
+In June 2013, the highly advertised plans to build a US$1 billion Real Madrid resort island in Ras Al Khaimah had to be cancelled due to the lack of funding.
 The project, announced only in March 2012, was supposed to be a joint venture between the Spanish football team, the government of Ras Al Khaimah and the Luxembourg-based RAK Marjan Island Football Investment Fund.
 RAKIA confirmed that the resort stood no chance of opening.
 In addition to the financial deficiencies, the project had come under criticism in international sports circles, as Real Madrid was required by Ras Al Khaimah to remove the Christian symbol of the little cross from the crown atop their logo on all the project's promotional materials to conform with Muslim beliefs.